VictoriaChoy/victoriachoy.github.io/teachingandlearning4.md

 <img src="inquirer s.gif" align="center"/>

 Learning and teaching experiences keep shaping our identity throughout the life-time teaching career.
 The **identity-construction inquiry** has prompted me to critically analyze the similarities and differences between China and the west in **social, economic, political, historical, cultural and educatinonal contexts**.
 One of the recent findings is the possible integration of IB philosophy and methodology into teaching Chinese as a foriegn language.
-Through seminars held by CTCSOL and literature by IB and non-IB scholars, I have compared and contrasted the methodology of CTCSOL and IPA, from both of which I have acquired teaching certificates.
+Through seminars held by CTCSOL and literature by IB and non-IB scholars, I have compared and contrasted the methodology of CTCSOL and IPA, from both of which I have acquired Mandarin teaching certificates.
 Having known about the political nature of education, I have also inquired about the state capitalism in the east vs the counterpart in the west.
+With the new set of **national transdisciplinary curricula for primary schools** to be effected this September, opportunities and challenges are worth exploring in the local context, including the **alignment of the new curricula with IB PYP transdisciplinary framework**, the **provision of teaching faculty, resources for inquiry, and readiness of the learning community**.

 References: